Extending the Pipeline – Writing PipelineElements¶

 Filters¶

-Filters can be a normal Filter
+Filters can be a normal Filter or

-The latter will be passed an additional argument called :environment:
+The latter will be passed an additional argument called :environment: on

 execution, which describes the execution environment of the SystemFilter (see